metasyn/memex/content/entries/travel/bikepacking-gear.md

 baskets like this can be found for very cheap and also don't require any type of mounting points on your frame, which make them attractive as a quick and affordable option.

+advantages:
+* works great even for doing random stuff
+* adding a cargo net over it can expand the space
+* any bag works as basket bag

+disadvantage:
+* somewhat higher center of gravity
+* your bag might need to be waterproof?

 ### my setup